evaldman/ruby-oo-practice-flatiron-mifflin-exercise/README.md

 First step to this problem is to consider your domain.
 At Flatiron Mifflin, an `Employee` will only have one `Manager` but a manager can have many `Employee`s.
 Each `Department` can have many `Employee`s and each `Employee` only has one `Department`.
 ​
 Here are some questions to consider:
 - What are your models?
+Man -< Emp >- Role
 - What does your domain look like?
 - What are the relationships between your models?
 ​